A Workshop for Wisconsin Educators

 - Chris Read, Professor in Twentieth-Century European History, University of Warwick

-- John W. Steinberg, Professor of History, Georgia Southern University
+- John W. Steinberg, Professor of History, Austin Peay State University

 “Ten Months that Shook the World” should be of interest to educators in a wide range of subjects, such as social studies, history, geography, politics, communication, and language arts.
 We welcome participation by teachers and community college instructors in other fields, as well as librarians and administrators.

 The Center for Russia, East Europe, and Central Asia (CREECA), the Institute for Regional and International Studies (IRIS), and the Alice D. Mortenson/Petrovich Distinguished Chair in Russian History at the University of Wisconsin-Madison.